smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 many shortcuts for the prototype I then threw it out.
 I would then start again with my small pull requests accompanied by more automated tests.

-Although my plan would address both the defect and duplication, this starting point avoided modifying areas not affected by the defect.
+Although my plan would address the defect and duplication, the starting point I chose would avoided areas not affected by the defect.
 I wanted to focus on fixing the defect without distractions.
 This starting point would let me fix the defect directly.
 I could return later to the other areas and improve the duplication.